Tag Archives: Poetry

 tiny ache

-what is this tiny ache swelling
+What is this tiny ache

-beneath my heart?
+behind my heart?

-a worry, sorrow, dismay?
+A worry, sorrow, dismay?

-please let it soon depart!
+Please let it soon depart!

-how restless are my days
+How restless are my days,

-wondering what is yet to come
+wondering what is yet to come.

-where is this life of ease,
+Where is this life of ease

-if i could trust myself enough
+If I could trust myself enough

-to allay all my fears,
+to quiet all my fears,

 Photo by Javardh on Unsplash